Bjornar97/Bachelor-Backend/README.md

 ### /v1/registration
 - POST - Used to registrate a new user
+    * Data to send
+        - email - The email to register
+        - password - The password
+        - username - The desired username
+        - (optional) phone - The phone number of the user
     * Data to recieve:
         - message - A message that tells you what happened
         - access_token: If successful, you get an access_token that is you token to use while logged in.